awsdocs/aws-elemental-mediatailor-user-guide/doc_source/getting-started.md

 HLS manifests must satisfy the following requirements:
 + Manifests must be accessible on the public internet\.
 + Manifests must be live or video\-on\-demand \(VOD\)\.
-+ For live content, manifests must contain markers to delineate ad breaks\.
++ For live content, manifests must contain markers to delineate ad avails\.
 This is optional for VOD content, which can use VMAP timeoffsets instead\.

   The manifest file must have ad slots marked with one of the following:
   + **\#EXT\-X\-CUE\-OUT / \#EXT\-X\-CUE\-IN** \(more common\) with durations as shown in the following example: